Regulation and Frontier Housing Supply: Identification

-Third, below-cost prices would undermine our frontier estimates.
-Below-cost prices can be due either to government subsidization or expectation mistakes.
-Although there have been periods of government subsidization, notably in response to the mass immigration from the ex-Soviet Union of the early 1990s in the Mechir l'Mishtaken program \citep{genesoveFalk}, these were absent during our period of analysis.
+Below-cost prices would undermine frontier identification by violating the assumption that the regulatory tax is nonnegative.
+Below-cost prices can be due either to government subsidization of construction costs, forced building beyond profit-maximizing heights or expectation mistakes.
+Although there have been periods of government subsidization of construction costs, notably in response to the mass immigration from the ex-Soviet Union of the early 1990s \citep{genesoveFalk}, these were absent during our period of analysis.

-If builders expect a higher apartment price than what materializes, then price may not cover cost.
+If builders expect a higher apartment price than what materializes, price may not cover cost.
 We do not think this is a major concern, however.
-Building specific expectation mistakes can be included in measurement error: under rational expectations, the observed price is a random deviation from the expected price, which is the relevant price for determining the cost frontier.
+Building-specific expectation mistakes can be included in measurement error: under rational expectations, the observed price is a random deviation from the expected price, which is the relevant price for determining the cost frontier.
 As modeled, however, measurement error fails to cover market-wide misperceptions.
 This should not be an issue, however, as parsimonious models forecast prices over the sample period fairly well.
 A yearly AR(1) specification with a trend and structural break in trend at 2009 yields a root mean squared error of 0.018.\footnote{Housing prices rose steeply after the Bank of Israel drastically reduced interest rates at the beginning of 2009, as part of the coordinated, worldwide central bank response to the financial crisis.
 Unanticipated price increases do not threaten identification of the frontier.} Also, we do not see large variation in mean price differences across transactions within buildings that take place the year before, the year of or the year after construction, as we would expect to see if substantial surprises were common.
-Finally, when repeating our estimates on the pre-2008 period only, a period with relatively stable prices, we get similar results (see Figure \ref{fig:mlerobust} in Appendix \ref{ap:robust}).
+Finally, when repeating our estimation on the pre-2008 period only, a period of relatively stable housing prices, we get similar results (see Figure \ref{fig:mlerobust2}).